top of page

 A. Your circumstance will be considered but otherwise yes.

-Q. Do I have to be NDIS approved?
+Q. Do I have to be a NDIS client?

 A. Yes.
-You must be NDIS approved for vehicle modification funding in order to be eligible for Make Me Mobile funding.
+You must be a NDIS client to be eligible to receive the vehicle modification funding (approximately $35,000 from the NDIS) to then be eligible for Make Me Mobile funding (approximately $55,000).

 Q. How long does it take to get a wheelchair access vehicle?

-A. It can vary.
-Currently it generally takes 3 months for the modification.
+A. It varies, it can take 6 to 10 weeks for the modification to be completed.
 Currently it is taking 10 months to get a KIA into the country.

 Q. Who will be doing the modification?